Front-End Web Developer

 I took this opportunity to learn HTML5 Canvas and I animated custom icon backgrounds for 14 separate weather conditions (28 including day and night conditions).
-I gave users the option to search for a city or use geolocation to look up the current weather.
-Users are given the option of seeing the temperature in Celsius or Fahrenheit.
+I gave visitors the option to search for a city or use geolocation to look up the current weather.
+Visitors are given the option of seeing the temperature in Celsius or Fahrenheit.
 They are also given information on wind speed and direction, as well as humidity.

 Tweetable Quote Generator

-I used jQuery to create a minimalist site dedicated to quotes on learning how to code.
-The quote generator gives users a random quote, allows them to check out the source of the quote, and also gives them the ability to tweet the quote (including a link to its source).
+I used jQuery to create a minimalist site dedicated to inspirational quotes on learning how to code.
+The quote generator gives visitors a random quote, allows them to check out the source of the quote, and also gives them the ability to tweet the quote (including a link to its source).